rlr-smu/camarl/PG_MTM/README.md

-# Policy Gradient Approach for Maritime Traffic Management
+# Multiagent Decision Making For Maritime Traffic Management
-This repository contains code base for chapter 4, Policy Gradient Approach for Maritime Traffic Management.
+This repository contains the code for paper Multiagent Decision Making For Maritime Traffic Management.
+AAAI-19

 ## Installations